-Attitudinal Assessment of Student Learning in Business Related Curricula Online Versus Face-To-Face
+Attitudinal Assessment of Student Performance in Business Related Curricula Online Versus Face-To-Face

-The original intent was that the assessment was to be given to a subset of business classes (separate from the above Assessment of Student Learning in Business Related Curricula effort) as a pilot assessment this semester.
-The results were to be reviewed in anticipation of a department-wide assessment rollout to be given in the fall.
-Unfortunately 1) a paternity leave by the lead investigator, 2) a LMS changeover which limited the involvement of the lead technological administrator for the college, and 3) a technology switch last minute because of technological limitations of BlackBoard survey instrument precluded rolling out the pilot in the spring of 2018.
-It is expected that the pilot will be implemented in fall if 2018.
+The original intent was that the assessment was to be given to a sub-set of business classes (separate from the above Assessment of Student Performance in Business Related Curricula in Business Related Curricula effort) as a pilot assessment this semester.
+The results were to be reviewed in anticipation of a department-wide assessment rollout in Spring 2018.
+Unfortunately 1) a paternity leave by the lead investigator 2) a LMS changeover which limited the involvement of the college lead technology administrator and 3) a technology switch last minute because of technological limitations of BlackBoard survey instrument precluded rolling out the pilot in Fall 2018.
+In addition, as part of the Business Department at Harold Washington College being designated as a Business Center of Excellence, the Department has decided to review the Attitudinal Assessment questions with assistance from the Assessment Committee to ensure Unit-Level Assessment needs are appropriately addressed.